-There are as many as 365,000 static caravans in the UK, and many van owners pay upfront fees to caravan parks – sometimes as much as £5,000 a year.
-They have asked us if they are entitled to partial refunds because they cannot access their vans, or the parks they're on, as a result of Government restrictions to stay home due to coronavirus.
+There are as many as 365,000 static caravans in the UK, and van owners tend to pay upfront fees to caravan parks – which are £1,000s each year.
+They've asked us if they can get partial refunds because they cannot access their vans, or the parks, as a result of lockdown restrictions.

-Many feel harshly treated, and indeed there are already strong lobby groups building to complain against firms like Parkdean Resorts.
-We will be compiling information, and if it seems consumer rights have been breached, we will forward that information to the Competition and Markets Authority, which has already strongly said if services can't be accessed, refunds should be given.
+We are compiling information on what we hear about how parks are helping van owners, and if it seems consumer rights have been breached, we will forward that information to the Competition and Markets Authority (CMA), which has already strongly said if services can't be accessed, refunds should be given.

-Some caravan owners say they aren't getting the services they've paid for
+The problem: Some caravan owners aren't getting what they've paid for

-Park facilities vary.
-Many are smaller, family-run sites that offer the basics (power and hygiene facilities).
+Pitch fees and park facilities vary.
+Many are smaller, family-run sites that offer the basics (power, security and hygiene facilities).
 Essentially, you're mostly paying for somewhere safe to keep the caravan.
 As many as 70% of all holiday caravans are on parks owned by these micro and small family businesses.